pennlabs/website/src/blog/spot-postmortem.md

 ## Background

 For our cluster, we use [AWS Spot Nodes](https://aws.amazon.com/ec2/spot/).
-These are machines that may, at any time be shut down by AWS for use in other places.
+These are machines that may, at any time, be shut down by AWS for use in other places.
 In exchange for this, we pay a lower price for these nodes.
 Nodes going down is not a problem for us since we're running in Kubernetes which will automatically move our applications to our other nodes if one goes down.

 When a spot node goes down, all applications (I'll use the word pods interchangeably) are moved to the other nodes.
 A new node is then brought up and the pods (hopefully) rebalance between the available nodes.

 Additionally, a few weeks ago, we switched from many smaller nodes to 3 higher-resource nodes.
-This gave us some cost savings as fewer thiccer nodes are cheaper than multiple smaller nodes.
+This gave us some cost savings as fewer high-resource nodes are cheaper than many low-resource nodes.

 ## Symptoms